ome/www.openmicroscopy.org/_posts/2014-08-06-omero-bio-formats-5-0-3.md

     - Z and T dimensions for InCell 6000 plates
 - Export of RGB images in ImageJ

 ** Note that if you want to take advantage of these improvements to ND2 file support in OMERO, you will need to upgrade your server to 5.0.3 as well as your clients.
-If you find any bugs, we encourage you to submit the files that are not handled correctly via our QA system[1].**
+If you find any bugs, we encourage you to submit the files that are not handled correctly via our [QA system](https://www.openmicroscopy.org/qa2/qa/upload/).**

 For OMERO users, this release includes: